dainyl/fabric-client-wrapper/DOCUMENTATION.md

 -   `userClient`  The UserClient representing the user setting up the channel
 -   `channelOrChannelName`
--   `peers`
--   `orderer`
--   `channelOrChannelOpts`  Either the channel object you wish to use or the arguments to create a new channel
 -   `opts`  Additional options
     -   `opts.swallowAlreadyCreatedErrors` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** Option to swallow errors about channel being already created/joined or chaincode being installed/instantiated
     -   `opts.network`  Network options